astronomer/docs/astro/astro-faqs.md

 If you see this error, increase the CPU and memory allocated to Docker.
 If you're using Docker Desktop, you can do this by opening Docker Desktop and going to **Preferences** > **Resources** > **Advanced**.
 See [Change Docker Desktop preferences on Mac](https://docs.docker.com/desktop/settings/mac/).

+If you are using Podman, you can run `podman machine set --cpus 4 --memory 4096`.
+See [Podman commands reference](https://docs.podman.io/en/latest/markdown/podman-machine-set.1.html) for more details.

 :::

 ## My Astro project won't load after running `astro dev start`